Generalized moonshine II: Borcherds products: Lie algebras

 From \cite{DLM00}, we have the following results: \begin{enumerate} \item (Proposition 12.4 and Theorem 10.3) For each integer $i$, there is a unique isomorphism class of irreducible $g^i$-twisted module of $V^\natural$.
 We write it $V^\natural(g^i)$. \item (Theorems 8.1 and 5.4) Each twisted module $V^\natural(g^i)$ admits a conformal action of $G$ compatible with the action of $G$ on $V^\natural$ (i.e., producing a $G$-equivariant module structure), such that $g^i$ acts as $e(L_0)$. \item $\mathrm{Tr}(g^j q^{L_0-1}| V^\natural(g^i)) = C(i,j) \hat{F}_{i,j}(\tau)$ for nonzero constants $C(i,j)$. \end{enumerate}

 \textbf{Remark:} We wish to elaborate on the second result in the above list.
 For each $g \in \MM$, the monster acts weakly on the category of $g'$-twisted modules, where $g'$ ranges over conjugates of $g$, by fixing the underlying vector space and conjugating the action of $V^\natural$.
+This action is described in \cite{DLM00}, and works in the following way: the action of $V^\natural$ on a twisted module $V^\natural(g)$ is a map $m: V^\natural \otimes V^\natural(g) \to V^\natural(g)((z^{1/|g|}))$ satisfying some additional relations like associativity and a monodromy condition.
+For any element $h \in \MM$, we form an $hgh^{-1}$ twisted module structure on $V^\natural(g)$ by $m^h(v \otimes a) := m(h\cdot v \otimes a)$.
 By the uniqueness theorem (first result above), the stabilizer of the isomorphism class of an irreducible $g$-twisted module $V^\natural(g)$ is the centralizer of $g$.
 By Schur's Lemma, there is therefore a canonical projective action of $C_\MM(g)$, the centralizer of $g$ in the monster, on $V^\natural(g)$, and this lifts to an action of a central extension $\C^\times .
 C_\MM(g)$, where $\C^\times$ acts by scalars.
 In particular, each element of $C_\MM(g)$ admits a nonunique lift to an automorphism of each $V^\natural(g^i)$, but the product of two lifts of elements differs from the lift of the product of those elements by a nonzero scalar factor.
 Since there are finitely many elements of $C_\MM(g)$, we may choose these scalars to be finite-order roots of unity, and the action of $\C^\times .
 C_\MM(g)$ descends to an action of a central extension $\widetilde{C_\MM(g)}$ of finite order.
 If we restrict our attention to the cyclic group generated by $g$, we can lift to an action of a finite cyclic group that surjects to $\langle g \rangle$.
 The second result of \cite{DLM00} is in fact that any choice of lift of $g^i$ on $V^\natural(g^i)$ is a scalar multiple of $e(L_0)$, but by virtue of the existence of the function $\hat{F}$, we may choose this lift to be given by an action of $G$, with the scalar multiple equal to one.
 The action of $G$ on $V^\natural(g^i)$ for $(i,N) > 1$ is not uniquely defined by the $e(L_0)$ condition, but can be specified canonically by adding fusion information (to be treated later in this series).

 We introduce some hypotheses on the structure of twisted modules.

 \textbf{Hypothesis $A_g$:} $Tr(q^{L_0-1}| V^\natural(g^i)) = T_{g^i}(-1/\tau)$ for all $i$.

 \textbf{Hypothesis $B_g$:} $C(i,j) = 1$ for all $i,j$.